Updated: February 20th, 2024

 - Keep in mind that with the new application process (starting in Summer 2023), the CSE department does not anticipate that there will be any spots available through the CSE Selective Major Application Process

-- For the Summer 2023 cycle, there will not be any spots available.
-The JSOE Application for the CSE Selective Major application process will not be available for students to apply in Summer 2023 for this reason.
+- For the Summer 2023 cycle, there were not any spots available.
+The JSOE Application for the CSE Selective Major application process was not available for students to apply in Summer 2023 for this reason.

 - The odds of getting into the major should not be your focus!
 Instead, focus on setting your long-term goals for academic and career development.
 Explore the many options you have for attaining them.
 Learn to manage expectations, and to be resilient, resourceful, adaptable, and creative!
 Resources included College Advisors, Computing Paths, Career Services Center, and CAPS.
 And remember, a CSE degree is NOT required to pursue a career in computer science.

 - The odds will vary from quarter to quarter, which will depend on: